Exomanz/ConsistentSaberColors/README.md

 - SiraUtil v2.5.7+

 ## Roadpath
+- Fix the plugin and stop data wipes.
 - Realtime color updates when editing color schemes
 - Internal code cleanup
 - Support for CustomMenuPointers (right now it's listed as an incompatibility, so this mod will be ignored if CMP is installed)